8. What are the requirements to join?

 25. Does UCLA have any guaranteed admission agreements for community college students?

-A. No. UCLA and UCB and UCSD (as of Fall 2015) do not offer guaranteed admissions programs for community college students.
+A. No. UCLA, UCB and UCSD do not offer guaranteed admissions programs for community college students.
 However, UC Davis, UC Irvine, UC Merced, UC Santa Barbara, UC Santa Cruz and UC Riverside do offer Transfer Admission Guarantees (TAG).

 26. Does the TAP agreement work for all majors at UCLA?